 You can easily download and print Itka's biography here (pdf)

 Itka Frajman Zygmuntowicz is a survivor of the infamous Auschwitz concentration camp.
+She moved to Philadelphia in 1953.
 Since 1970, she has shared her experiences at universities, schools, and religious organizations as a member of the speakers bureau of the Jewish Community Relations Council.
 Itka is a member of the Memorial Committee for the Six Million Jewish Martyrs and the Association of Jewish Holocaust Survivors.
 She has shared her story in documentaries: ”Eye On – The Lessons of the Holocaust: From Pain Comes Knowledge” (1978), and “From Out of the Ashes” (1981) filmed in Israel.
 Itka’s stories appeared in Four Generations of Jewish Women’s Spirituality (Beacon Press).
 She was filmed by Steven Spielberg’s Shoah Foundation in her hometown of Ciechanow, Poland during the March of the Living in 1996.
 Itka is a former fashion designer and resides in Philadelphia.

 Itka bears witness so the Holocaust will never be forgotten or repeated.
 She writes both prose and poetry, but often expresses herself in rhyme, where she can best convey her deepest messages and feelings.
 Her poetry gives voice to the pain and longings as well as the joy that are so powerful within her.
 Itka’s new book of poetry, You Only Have What You Give Away, was published in June 2008 and is available at amazon.com.
 Her poems touch on her horrifying experiences, but also convey an uplifting message of love, hope, and tolerance.